-The City, in an effort to patrol the management of erosion and sediment control measures on active construction sites, initiated a construction site inspection program in 2003.
-The inspection program is designed to identify deficiencies in erosion control and initiate corrective action.
-Approximately 450 site inspections were performed from March 2011 through March This is an increase from the 345 2012. inspections that were conducted the previous year.
-This increase in inspections is attributed to higher rainfall in 2011 as well as a slight increase in development activity.
-In addition to the 450 inspections,

-11 Notices of Violation (NOVs) were issued and 3 stop work orders were issued.
+The City, in an effort to patrol the management of erosion and sediment control measures active on construction sites, initiated a construction site inspection program in 2003.
+The inspection is program designed to identify deficiencies in erosion control and initiate corrective action.
+Approximately 555 site inspections were performed in 2012.
+This is an increase from the 450 inspections that were conducted the previous This increase in year. inspections is primarily attributed to an increase in development activity.
+In addition to the 555 inspections, 5 Notices of Violation (NOVs) were issued and 1 stop work order was issued.
 The City's Water Resource Management Department maintains copies of the inspection reports in an electronic format.